Segunda Mano: Cast

+Production

+Under director Joyce Bernal, Irene Villamor served as assistant director, Barry Gonzales served as 2nd assistant director, and Antoinette Jadaone served as script continuity supervisor.

 Release

 Reception

 Segunda Mano is in line of Kris Aquino's box-office hits under the horror genre, following her previous film co-starring Diether Ocampo under Star Cinema entitled Dalaw.
 The film has been graded with an "A" by the Cinema Evaluation Board of the Philippines.